ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 # Build a data lake using object storage
 {: #smart-data-lake}
 {: toc-content-type="tutorial"}
-{: toc-services="cloud-object-storage, cognos-dashboard-embedded, sql-query"}
+{: toc-services="cloud-object-storage, sql-query"}
-{: toc-completion-time="2h"}
+{: toc-completion-time="1h"}

 <!--##istutorial#-->
 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}
 <!--#/istutorial#-->

 Definitions of the term data lake vary, but in the context of this tutorial, a data lake is an approach to storing data in its native format for organizational use.
 To that end, you will create a data lake for your organization using {{site.data.keyword.cos_short}}.
-By combining {{site.data.keyword.cos_short}} and SQL Query, data analysts can query data where it lies using SQL.
+By combining {{site.data.keyword.cos_short}} and {{site.data.keyword.sqlquery_short}}, data analysts can query data where it lies using SQL.
 You'll also leverage the SQL Query service in a Jupyter Notebook to conduct a simple analysis.
-When you're done, allow non-technical users to discover their own insights using {{site.data.keyword.dynamdashbemb_notm}}.
+When you're done, allow non-technical users to discover their own insights.
 {: shortdesc}

 ## Objectives